unfoldingWord-dev/translationStudio-Info/docs/tablet.rst

 If you do not want to create a new Door43 account at this time or are not able to connect to the Internet, you can create an offline account:

-1. On the opening screen, tap Create offline Account.
+1. On the opening screen, tap **Create offline Account**.
 The login screen opens.

-2. Tap the Your Name or Pseudonym field.
+2. Tap the **Your Name or Pseudonym** field.

-3. Type your user name or pseudonym into the field, and then tap Continue.
-NOTE: You may use a pseudonym instead of your real name.
+3. Type your user name or pseudonym into the field, and then tap **Continue**.
+**NOTE**: You may use a pseudonym instead of your real name.
 A pseudonym is a name that cannot be traced back to you.

-4. Tap Continue to acknowledge the privacy notice.
+4. Tap **Continue** to acknowledge the privacy notice.

-If you are connected to the internet want to use an existing Door43 account, you can tap Login with Door43 account.
+If you are connected to the internet want to use an existing Door43 account, you can tap **Login with Door43 account**.
 Enter your Door43 credentials to log in.

-If you do not have a Door43 account, but you wish to be able to use an Internet connection to upload your work to Door43, you can create a Door43 account.
+If you do not have a Door43 account, but you wish to be able to use an Internet connection to upload your work to Door43, you can create a Door43 account:

-1. Tap Create new Door43 Account to create a new Door43 user account.
+1. Tap **Create new Door43 Account** to create a new Door43 user account.
 The Door43 Account Creation window opens.
 (This requires an Internet connection.)

-2. Tap the Your Name or Pseudonym field and type your user name or pseudonym into the field.
+2. Tap the **Your Name or Pseudonym** field and type your user name or pseudonym into the field.
 This is the user name that you will use to log in to the app.
-Note: Because names are publicly available, you may prefer to use a pseudonym.
+**Note**: Because names are publicly available, you may prefer to use a pseudonym.
 Make up any pseudonym of your choice.

-3. Tap the 'Email Address' line to enter your email address.
+3. Tap the **Email Address** line to enter your email address.

-4. Enter your name or pseudonym in the Login name field.
+4. Enter your name or pseudonym in the **Login name** field.
 This is your display name, which can be different from the user name that you use to log in.

 5. Enter a password in both fields.
-Tap Show Passwords at the bottom of the screen to display the passwords.
+Tap **Show Passwords** at the bottom of the screen to display the passwords.

-6. Confirm the information, and then tap Continue to begin registration.
+6. Confirm the information, and then tap **Continue** to begin registration.

-7. Tap Continue to acknowledge the privacy notice.
+7. Tap **Continue** to acknowledge the privacy notice.

 Dictionary
 ----------